ryanallen/articles/markdown/UXPin/app-design-process.md

 4. Avoid the words *must* and *should*.

-It is very tempting to use words like musht and should, especially if our users used these words, however we should avoid these words to keep from prematurely establishing relative importance.
+It is very tempting to use words like must and should, especially if our users used these words, however we should avoid these words to keep from prematurely establishing relative importance.
 We will determine which needs are more important than the others in a future step.

 	**Yes** - The app has no spiritual or religous connotations.

 	**No** - The app should not have a spiritual or religious bias.
 	**No** - The app must not have a spiritual or religious bias.

-With these ideas in mind it is time to code, edit, and analyze our needs statements.
+With these ideas in mind code a big list of statements.
+You will potentially have between 25 and 500.
+Expect this to take some time.
+I find that it takes me about 2 hours to get through every hour of video, and it is difficult to power through interview videos as they take a lot of cognitive processing to analyze facial and body language as well as spoken language.

+Here